identio/identio-hugo/content/docs/identio-server/reference/index.md

 * **SAML**: Authentication delegated to another SAML 2.0 compliant Identity Provider.
 Ident.io server acts as a SAML 2.0 IDP Proxy.
 This method also offers a flexible way to map authentication levels between the remote Identity Provider and Ident.io.
 * **X.509 Certificates**: Authentication based on X.509 certificates.
 This method offers a powerful mean to analyse attributes

-{{% callout title="Authentication methods naming" type="info" %}}
-Each authentication method starts with an anchor (name prefixed with `&`), in order to be used as a reference elsewhere in the configuration.
-{{% /callout %}}

 ### Local authentication

-The Local authentication methods are configured in the `localAuthMethods` section.
+The Local authentication methods are configured in the `local` section.

 The following options can be set:

 * `name`: Display name of the authentication method.
-* `authLevel`: A reference to a authentication level declared in a previous section.
+* `authLevel`: The name of an authentication level declared in a previous section.
-It must start with a `*` character (denoting a reference in YAML)
-* `userFilePath`: Path to the YAML file containing the users definitions (default: `users.yml` in the config directory)
+* `userFilePath`: Path to the YAML file containing the users definitions (default: `config/users.yml`)

 #### Adding users